How to Measure a Rivet

 Let say you have a rivet with the following measurements.

-4.8 mm rivet diameter.
+• 4.8 mm rivet diameter.
 Imperial measurement is 3/16".
-Knowing imperial measurements helps in selecting your rivet.
+Knowing imperial measurements assists in selecting your rivet.
+To understand rivets visit the blog; Ultimate Guide to Rivets